prismicio/nodejs-website/README.md

 #### Getting started

-Read [this guide](https://prismic.io/docs/examples/website#?lang=node) for instructions to create your repository and use the sample blog.
+Read [this guide](https://intercom.help/prismicio/examples/nodejs-samples/sample-multi-page-site-with-navigation-in-nodejs) for instructions to create your repository and use the sample website.

 #### Deploy your Node.js website